centreon/centreon-documentation/versioned_docs/version-23.10/administration/platform-statistics.md

 ## Broker Statistics

-To display the statistics of the Centreon Broker components, go to the `Administration > Platform Status > Broker Statistics` menu and select the
+To display the statistics of the Centreon Broker components, go to `Administration > Platform Status > Broker Statistics` menu and select the
 poller: